 It was a popular choice for different armies, particularly in the early stages of trench warfare.

-However, the British Vickers machine gun was one of the most popular machine guns used during the war, as well as the British Lewis gun.
+However, the British Vickers machine gun became one of the most common machine guns used during the war, as well as the British Lewis gun.

 Both of these were capable of firing over 500 rounds per minute.